icai-imat-deep-learning/deep-learning/README.md

 ## Lab

 In this folder you will find resources for the labs.
 First, in the `github.md` you will find the links for the different labs.

+## Exams

+This folder contains exams from previous years.